plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 Each Archetype has a list of Archetype Exploits you learn at the fighter levels noted in your Archetype's description.
 They don't count against your total number of Exploits Known and can't be switched out for other Exploits.
 If you don't meet an Archetype Exploit's prerequisites, you learn it regardless.

 ## Ability Score Increase
-When you reach 4th level, and again at 6th, 8th, and 12th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+When you reach 4th level, and again at 6th, 8th, 12th, 14th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 You can't increase an ability score above 20 using this feature.

 ## Feat
 Also at 4th level, you learn a feat.
 This feat can be either a General, Martial, or Fighter feat.
 You learn additional feats at 8th, and 12th level.

+## Multiattack
+*Beginning at 5th level, you can strike with inhuman speed.*

+you can attack twice, instead of once, whenever you take the Attack action on your turn.

+When you reach certain levels in this class, the number of attacks you can make as part of your Attack action increases; at 11th level (3 attacks) and at 17th level (4 attacks).

+## Legendary Might
+*Beginning at 9th level, you can overcome even the harshest adversity.*

+**1/day:** When you fail a saving throw, you can choose to succeed instead.

+At certain Fighter levels you can use this feature additional times each day.
+You can use this feature **2/day** starting at 13th level, and **3/day** starting at 17th level.